BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     As an adult, I saw, for example, that despite innovation in medicine, people suffer and die from preventable diseases, including in wealthy countries.
-    Technology, entrepreneurship, and wealth are necessary, but not sufficient.
 </p>

 #### Green Mountain Care